akka/akka/akka-docs/src/main/paradox/common/may-change.md

 Complete modules can be marked as **may change**, which will be stated in the module's description and in the docs.

-Individual public APIs can be annotated with `akka.api.annotation.ApiMayChange` to signal that it has less guarantees than the rest of the module it lives in.
+Individual public APIs can be annotated with @javadoc[ApiMayChange](akka.annotation.ApiMayChange) to signal that it has less guarantees than the rest of the module it lives in.
 For example, when while introducing "new" Java 8 APIs into existing stable modules, these APIs may be marked with this annotation to signal that they are not frozen yet.
 Please use such methods and classes with care, however if you see such APIs that is the best point in time to try them